Are you just getting your feet wet with Twitter? Or, were you an early adopter…

 So, instead of simply reading the first paragraph, they can watch you explain why they simply HAVE TO read your latest post.
 Sounds like a good plan to me!

 Still on the fence?
-Here’s a bit of inspiration from Buffer, Larry Kim, Founder of Wordstream, and Amazon with how they use Periscope.
-The images below shows all notifications I received using the Periscope mobile.
+Here’s a bit of inspiration from Buffer, Larry Kim, CEO of MobileMonkey and Founder of Wordstream, and Amazon on how they use Periscope.
+The images below shows all notifications I received using the Periscope mobile app.
 When they each went live, the app pinged me so that I could tune in.

 Ready to give livestreaming a shot?
 How will you use it for your small biz?